Supplementary recommendations to the specifications in the AFIR

-The European Commission’s “Fit for 55” package forecasts a significant increase in hydrogen filling stations in Europe, underlining the urgency of uniform standards and regulations.
+The European Commission’s “Fit for 55” package forecasts a significant increase in hydrogen refuelling stations in Europe, underlining the urgency of uniform standards and regulations.
 The focus here is on the requirements for the vehicle interface for the current and future expansion of the hydrogen filling station infrastructure.

-As a foundation for safe and compatible hydrogen refueling, the EU has already defined binding requirements for new or renewed hydrogen refueling stations in the Alternative Fuel Infrastructure Regulation (AFIR – REGULATION (EU) 2023/1804) since 13.04.2024:
+As a foundation for safe and compatible hydrogen refueling, the EU has already defined binding requirements for new or renewed hydrogen refuelling stations in the Alternative Fuel Infrastructure Regulation (AFIR – REGULATION (EU) 2023/1804) since 13.04.2024:

 As an expert body for hydrogen mobility, the Clean Energy Partnership (CEP) would like to point out that the following documents must be submitted to the relevant certifiers.
 We are happy to provide a list of qualified companies that have been trained by the CEP.